hcoles/pitest-site/quickstart/mutators.markdown

 Although not currently enabled by default it is highly recommended that you enable it if you wish to ensure your test suite has full coverage of conditional statements.

-As shown above the basic remove conditionals mutator ensures that the statements following the conditional always execute.
+As shown above, the basic remove conditionals mutator ensures that the statements following the conditional always execute.
 It will also only mutate only equality checks (eg ==, !=).

 Additional specialised versions of the mutator exist that will ensure the block never executes so